 You have a right to work in an environment free of hostility and discrimination based on your gender, sexual orientation, religion, national origin, and other protected statuses.
 If you believe that your rights have been violated, it is important to understand that you don't have to pursue justice on your own.

 An attorney like Dan Atkerson who focuses exclusively on employment law can help you to achieve justice, collect compensation for your losses, and move on in your life.
 Victims of this kind of abuse often feel as if they have no one to turn to.
 Rest assured that Dan Atkerson is prepared to listen and take the course of action that best serves your interests.
-To book your free consultation, send our law firm a message online or call us today:
+To book your consultation, send our law firm a message online or call us today: